-Employers are required to pay the following contributions based on employee contributions for active members to provide them with Basic Coverage after age 65.
+Employers are required to pay the following contributions based on member contributions for active members to provide them with Basic Coverage after age 65.
 There are no employer contributions required for pre-age 65 annuitant coverage.
-If a member retires prior to age 65, they must continue paying the employee premiums until age 65 in order to be eligible for the benefit after age 65.
+If a member retires prior to age 65, they must continue paying the member premiums until age 65 in order to be eligible for the benefit after age 65.

-Contribution Rates as of June 30, 2019 are:
+Contribution rates as of June 30, 2020 are:

-Coverage Type Employer Contribution 50% Post Retirement Coverage 40% of employee contribution
+Coverage Type Employer Contribution 50% Post Retirement Coverage 40% of Member Contribution 25% Post Retirement Coverage 20% of Member Contribution

 Employee contributions are based upon nine age bands through age 69 and an additional eight age bands for those age 70 and over.
 Participating employees must pay monthly contribution rates per \$1,000 of coverage until the age of 65 (age 70 if active).
-The employee contribution rates in effect for the year ended December 31, 2018 are as listed below:
+The employee contribution rates in effect for the plan year ended December 31, 2019 are listed on the following page.